Derwin Martina

-Derwin Martina (born 19 July 1994) is a professional footballer who plays as a right back for Derde Divisie club OFC Oostzaan.
+Derwin Martina (born 19 July 1994) is a professional footballer who plays as a right-back.

 Club career

 Ajax

 Martina was born in Amsterdam, joining the Ajax Academy in 2008.
 He began his career in the youth teams of Ajax as a forward, but was moved back to play as a defender later in his career.
 It was youth trainer Said Ouaali who had opted to move the young forward to a more defensive role, after which comparisons of the young right back were commonly made to Michael Reiziger due to their similar playing style.
 In July 2013, he signed a one-year professional contract with Ajax.

 RKC Waalwijk

 On 25 June 2014, RKC Waalwijk signed Martina from Ajax on a free transfer.
 Martina signed a two-year contract with an option for an additional season.
 On 8 August 2014, he made his debut for RKC Waalwijk in an Eerste Divisie match against Roda JC Kerkrade, playing the full 90 minutes in a 3–2 away loss.
 In October 2014, Martina contracted deep vein thrombosis on a trip to Curaçao to play for the national team.
 He made no further appearances until after the Winter break as a result.
 In January 2016, his contract was terminated.
 Due to injuries, he only played 16 matches for RKC Waalwijk.
 He had missed the entire beginning of the 2015–16 season due to his injuries.